 About 3.2 million people visit this Northwest sanctuary — created by President Franklin D. Roosevelt in 1938 — every year.
 While the backcountry appeals to hardcore adventurers, the park has plenty of accessible activities and scenic spots to suit young children and visitors with limited mobility.
 Whatever the activity, make sure to carry waterproof layers and quick-dry clothing — no jeans or cotton sweatshirts.
 The peninsula's conditions can turn on a dime, even on a warm sunny day.

 On the North Coast of Olympic National Park, the area north of Cape Alava, including Shi Shi Beach, is closed.
 Makah lands, Quileute territory and Second Beach also remain closed.
-Backpackers can no longer self-register and must obtain permits via recreation.gov.
-All visitors should be alert for road closures because of construction and wildfires.
-Ranger-led snowshoe walks are tentatively planned for this winter on weekends beginning in late December with a limited number of participants.
+Backpackers and wilderness campers can no longer self-register and must obtain permits in advance via recreation.gov.
+Any unreserved sites or cancellations are available on a first come, first served basis at the Hoh Visitor Center.
+Ranger-led walks are available for a limited number of participants.
 Note that everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation.
-Check the park’s website for updates.
-Note: The state of Washington requires face coverings in all public spaces, including trails, where physical distancing can be difficult.
+Check the park website for updates.

 Location: Western Washington's Olympic peninsula

 Main attractions: Pacific coastline, temperate rain forest and glacier-gilded mountains

 Entry fee: $30 per vehicle for seven consecutive days, $55 for the year or $80 for a lifetime America the Beautiful Pass for ages 62-plus